StefanoRausch/Literate-Source-Code/implementations/stefano-rausch/package.json.md

 # package

-The `package.json` file belongs in the root directory of your project, next to the `Gruntfile` [^getting started], and should be committed with your project source.
+The `package.json` file belongs in the root directory of your project, next to the `Gruntfile` — see <http://gruntjs.com/getting-started>, and should be committed with your project source.
 It stores metadata for projects published as [npm][] modules.
 Running `npm install` in the same folder will install the correct version of each [dependency][] listed therein.

 > Barebone configuration.
 >